Music history of France: Ars nova and ars subtilior

 Two of the major developments in music in the 14th century occurred in France.
 The first was ars nova, a new, predominantly secular style of music.
 It began with the publication of the Roman de Fauvel and culminated in the rondeaux, ballades, lais, virelais, motets, and single surviving mass of Guillaume de Machaut, who died in 1377.
 Philippe de Vitry, also a representative of ars nova, invented an improved system of musical notation and may have been the first composer of the isorhythmic motet.

 The other important development was the extremely complex and sophisticated art of secular song which flourished in Avignon at the very end of the 14th century, ars subtilior.
 Ars subtilior immediately followed ars nova, and as the Latin definition suggests, this style was subtler than the earlier works.
 Ars subtilior was also even more complex, making it difficult to sing and most popular among music specialists.

-French-language music

-The earliest known French-language song is Le Carillon de Vendôme, dating from the early 15th century.